pymumu/smartdns/ReadMe.md

     dpkg -i smartdns.xxxxxxxx.armhf.deb
     ```

+    For X86-64 system, download the installation package like `smartdns.xxxxxxxx.x86-64.tar.gz` and upload it to the Linux system.
+Run the following command to install

+    ```shell
+    tar zxf smartdns.xxxxxxxx.x86-64.tar.gz
+    cd smartdns
+    chmod +x ./install
+    ./install -i
+    ```

 1. Configuration

     After the installation is complete, you can configure the upstream server to  smartdns.
 Refer to the `Configuration Parameters` for specific configuration parameters.